PyCoffees/notebooks/README.md

 **Date**: 02/October/2024

 ***
-### An Introduction to the Pandas Python Library
+### Floating point algebra
 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://github.com/PyCoffees/notebooks/blob/main/notebooks/2024_10_16_Coma_Flotante_MiguelCerviño.ipynb) &nbsp; [![HTML5](https://img.shields.io/badge/HTML5-white?style=flat-square&logo=html5&logoColor=white&color=%23E34F26
 )](https://github.com/PyCoffees/notebooks/blob/main/notebooks/html/2024_10_16_Coma_Flotante_MiguelCerviño.html)

 In this notebook I show some of the problems that can occur when using floating numbers and some tips to avoid them.
-Most of what is shown can be found in Julia Evans' fantastic blog “Examples of floating point problems” (https://jvns.ca/blog/2023/01/13/examples-of-floating-point-problems/) and for more information we recommend consulting the Python manual page on the subject (https://docs.python.org/3/tutorial/floatingpoint.html).
+Most of what is shown can be found in Julia Evans' fantastic blog [Examples of floating point problems](https://jvns.ca/blog/2023/01/13/examples-of-floating-point-problems/) and for more information we recommend consulting the [Python manual page](https://docs.python.org/3/tutorial/floatingpoint.html) on the subject.

 **Speaker**: Miguel Cerviño